adityavaish/mcp-apps/README.md

 - Basic security measures prevent destructive operations.
 - Authentication uses Azure AD for secure access.
 - Consider additional security measures depending on your specific requirements.

+## Contributing

+We welcome contributions to the MCP Server Collection!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines and best practices on how to contribute to this project.

 ## License